sfergusond/Running2Win-Strava-Importer/README.md

 python R2WBot.py -ru "r2wusername" -rp "r2wpassword" -a "2016-05-31" -b "2020-04-01" -su "stravausername1" -sp "stravapassword" -m "Email"
 ```

 This will download every activity, including descriptions and comments, from Running2Win.com between May 31st, 2016 and April 1st, 2020 (both inclusive).
-Rather than attempting a Google sign-in, the bot will directly enter the given Strava usser's email and password into the fields on www.strava.com/login.
+Rather than attempting a Google sign-in, the bot will directly enter the given Strava user's email and password into the fields on www.strava.com/login.

 ```
-python R2WBot.py -ru "r2wusername" -rp "r2wpassword" -a "2016-05-31" -b "2020-04-01" -su "stravausername1" -sp "stravapassword" -c "csv" -m "Facebook"
+python R2WBot.py -ru "r2wusername" -rp "r2wpassword" -a "2016-05-31" -b "2020-04-01" -su "stravausername1" -sp "stravapassword" -c "csv"
 ```

 This will download every activity, including descriptions and comments, from Running2Win.com between May 31st, 2016 and April 1st, 2020 (both inclusive).
 The activities will be downloaded to a file named "activities.csv" in the same directory as the code.
 The program will not attempt to login or upload to Strava.